Data Migration: On-Premise to Cloud - A Step-by-Step Guide

 - Monitoring and optimization

-Now, let us look into each of the above steps in brief:
+Now, let us look into each of the above steps in detail:

 Identify the data that you are currently storing and processing.
 This includes not just the data itself, but also the workflows, data pipelines, and systems that are using that data.
 Understanding dependencies is crucial.